 3. Reward Early Payments

 A surefire way to get at least some of your customers to pay in a timely manner is to reward them for doing that.
 Let’s say your invoices are due within 30 days of receipt.
 Offer customers a 5% discount if they pay within 15 days.
+You can easily do this with several different cash apps.
 On-time payments can get a smaller discount while late payments get hit with a fee.

 Or for instance, if your customers pay in installments, you can offer a bigger discount if they pay the entire bill upfront.
 Doing so will alleviate the costs and time wasted tracking down late payments.